 However, prices for all components can be broken down roughly as follows:

-Of course, you have complete freedom to choose and not necessarily use all the same components that are offered in this guide.
+Of course, you have the complete freedom to choose and not necessarily use all the components offered in this guide.

 Feel free to use your own alternatives.